-Grants made possible by National Garden Bureau and Sakata Seed America.
+Grants made possible by National Garden Bureau and our members, American Meadows, Corona Tools and Sakata Seed America.
 National Garden Bureau promotes the health and healing powers of human interaction with plants through a yearly grant program for therapeutic gardens.
 Sakata Seed America is a leader in breeding vegetable and ornamental seed and vegetative cuttings.
 They are committed to supporting organizations throughout North America to help people live productive, healthy and enriched lives.
+American Meadows says “We Do Good Through Gardening.”
+Their primary focus is to be great at providing home gardeners with the products and knowledge they need to succeed.
+They seek to be a trusted gardening partner for creative gardeners —those who are willing to combine new ideas and products with classic favorites.
+Founded in the 1920s, Corona, Inc. is a leader in the marketing and manufacturing of professional and consumer tools for the lawn and garden, landscape, irrigation, construction and agriculture markets.

-Each year, National Garden Bureau selects three therapeutic gardens as recipients of a grant that will help build or perpetuate a therapeutic garden.
+Each year, the National Garden Bureau selects three established (meaning at least one year of programming experience) therapeutic gardens to be the recipients of a grant that will help expand or perpetuate that therapeutic garden.
 Those gardens will then compete via social media, for a first, second and third place prize of a financial contribution to their garden.
+Those three gardens will also receive a set of Corona Tools.

 Gardens chosen must meet these criteria for therapeutic goals/qualities:

-- Have a defined program using the garden to further explicit goals for participants led by a qualified leader.
+- Have a defined therapeutic program, with a Registered Horticulture Therapist on-staff or serving as an advisor, that uses the garden to achieve outlined goals for participants.
 Examples include horticultural therapy, occupational, physical, vocational or rehabilitation therapy in a garden setting or using gardening to promote positive social relationships within a community.

-- Involve a large number of gardeners, clients, patients, visitors or students on a monthly basis.
+- Involve a significant number of gardeners, clients, patients, visitors or students on a monthly basis.

 Who Is Eligible to Apply?

 Schools, non-profits, hospitals, retirement centers, rehabilitation facilities, veteran’s facilities, community centers, day camps, treatment facilities, and inter-generational groups throughout the United States and Canada are eligible.
-Applicants must have the plot of land in their possession at the time of application with at least a five-year commitment for a garden to be on that property.
+Applicants must document that they have had a therapeutic garden program completed for at least one year at the time of application with at least a five-year commitment for the garden to remain on that property.

 $5,000 is available and will be divided among the gardens chosen, with graduated amounts going to the first, second and third place contestants.